ryanllu/Trendline/README.md

 # Trendline

-Trendline is a Python library designed for automatic estimation of financial asset price trendlines.
+Trendline is a library for automated generation of trendlines in financial OHLC data (crypto, stocks, etc.).

 ## Installation

-You can install the `trendline` library using pip:
+You can install using pip:

 ```bash
 pip install trendline